Aanderaa–Karp–Rosenberg conjecture

 In theoretical computer science, the Aanderaa–Karp–Rosenberg conjecture (also known as the Aanderaa–Rosenberg conjecture or the evasiveness conjecture) is a group of related conjectures about the number of questions of the form "Is there an edge between vertex $u$ and vertex $v$?" that have to be answered to determine whether or not an undirected graph has a particular property such as planarity or bipartiteness.
 They are named after Stål Aanderaa, Richard M. Karp, and Arnold L. Rosenberg.
 According to the conjecture, for a wide class of properties, no algorithm can guarantee that it will be able to skip any questions: any algorithm for determining whether the graph has the property, no matter how clever, might need to examine every pair of vertices before it can give its answer.
 A property satisfying this conjecture is called evasive.

-More precisely, the Aanderaa–Rosenberg conjecture states that any deterministic algorithm must test at least a constant fraction of all possible pairs of vertices, in the worst case, to determine any non-trivial monotone graph property; in this context, a property is monotone if it remains true when edges are added (so planarity is not monotone, but non-planarity is monotone).
-A stronger version of this conjecture, called the evasiveness conjecture or the Aanderaa–Karp–Rosenberg conjecture, states that exactly $\tbinom{n}{2}=n(n-1)/2$ tests are needed.
+More precisely, the Aanderaa–Rosenberg conjecture states that any deterministic algorithm must test at least a constant fraction of all possible pairs of vertices, in the worst case, to determine any non-trivial monotone graph property.
+In this context, a property is monotone if it remains true when edges are added; for example, planarity is not monotone, but non-planarity is monotone.
+A stronger version of this conjecture, called the evasiveness conjecture or the Aanderaa–Karp–Rosenberg conjecture, states that exactly $\tbinom{n}{2}=n(n-1)/2$ tests are needed for a graph with $n$ vertices.
 Versions of the problem for randomized algorithms and quantum algorithms have also been formulated and studied.

 The deterministic Aanderaa–Rosenberg conjecture was proven by Rivest & Vuillemin (1975), but the stronger Aanderaa–Karp–Rosenberg conjecture remains unproven.
 Additionally, there is a large gap between the conjectured lower bound and the best proven lower bound for randomized and quantum query complexity.